 - Ticket Validation: It is essential to validate your ticket, failure to which you will likely get a fine to a sum of USD 70.

 Advantages of Booking your Ticket in Advance

-This ticket is sold out quickly, especially in July and August, so it is a good idea to buy your ticket in advance from the travel agency in Athens.
+This ticket is sold out quickly, especially in July and August, so it is a good idea to buy your ticket in advance from a travel agent or a travel agency in Athens.

 There is no island so busy throughout the year in Greece than Santorini.